ansible/ansible-sign/docs/rundown.rst

 tampered with in any way.

-Though in the future other means of signing and validating might be supported, GPG is the only current supported means of signing and validation.
+Though in the future other means of signing and validating might be supported, GPG is the only currently supported means of signing and validation.
 As such, the rest of this tutorial assumes the use of GPG.

 The process of creating a GPG public/private keypair for signing content is well